fivdi/pigpio/README.md

 # pigpio

-Feature rich fast GPIO on the Raspberry Pi with Node.js.
+Fast GPIO, PWM and servo control on the Raspberry Pi with Node.js.

 ## Features